sveinbjornt/searchfs/README.md

 <img src="searchfs.png" width="164" height="164" alt="searchfs icon" style="float: right; margin-left: 20px; margin-bottom: 20px;" align="right">

-`searchfs` is a Mac command line tool to quickly search by filename on entire APFS and HFS+ volumes.
+`searchfs` is a macOS command line tool to quickly search by filename on entire APFS and HFS+ volumes.
 Searching takes place at the driver level using the file system catalog.
 This means the volume's directory tree can be scanned much faster than with a standard recursive filename search using `find`.

 Search is case-insensitive by default.
 Matching files are printed to standard output in the order they are found in the catalog.
 See the [man page](https://sveinbjorn.org/files/manpages/searchfs.1.html) for details.